-Lexmark X548dte review
+Lexmark X548dte full review

 In many regards, the Lexmark X548dte is an excellent workgroup colour laser multifunction (print/copy/scan/fax).
 The output quality is good, the paper handling is generous, and the control panel, with its large, 7-inch colour LCD, is a model of efficiency.
 Several minor design oversights spoil the effect, however.